awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    /greengrass/v2/bin/greengrass-cli help
    ```

    The command outputs help information for the Greengrass CLI\.
 If the `greengrass-cli` isn't found, the deployment might have failed to install the Greengrass CLI\.
-For more information, see [Troubleshooting](troubleshooting.md)\.
+For more information, see [Troubleshooting AWS IoT Greengrass V2](troubleshooting.md)\.

    You can also run the following command to manually deploy the AWS IoT Greengrass CLI to your device\.
    + Replace *region* with the AWS Region that you use\.
 Make sure that you use the same AWS Region that you used to configure the AWS CLI on your device\.